Error-331/code_tests/docs/bible/links.md

 Continue in Faith - September 6 (There are times when the waiting seasons of life grow long, and if we do not learn to endure patiently, we may give up hope);

+A Father's Help - September 7 (God is a faithful father and a loyal friend);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;